manjulananduri/manjulananduri.github.io/_posts/2023-04-23-google-bard-ai-guide.md

 > Technology has been growing at an exponential pace in the last few years, and AI is at the forefront of this innovation.
 Google Bard AI is one of the greatest innovations to change the way we use and interact with technology

+Google introduced Bard AI, an AI-powered chatbot that allows us to interact with AI in a human-like way.

-Google introduced [Bard AI](https://bard.google.com/) which is an AI-powered chatbot where we can interact with AI just like humans talk.
+Google introduced [Bard AI](https://bard.google.com/), an AI-powered chatbot that allow us to interact with AI just like humans talk.
 It leverages the concept of generative AI which can create new content of various types based on the data it learnt from the training.
 Bard AI is built on Google's Language Model for Dialogue Applications (LaMDA) and is capable of holding fluid, multi-turn conversations on a variety of topics.
 With Bard, users can collaborate with AI to